m-a-y-a/SBD-DL22-Public/README.md

 2. To open .ino files:
 	* Open the Energia IDE.
 In the application, select "File>Open" and select the relevant .ino file
 3. To modify an .ino file:
 	* In the application, edit the .ino file as you would a .txt file.
 Once finished, click the "Verify" checkmark (top left) to compile the program.
-The program should compile and there should be no "error" messages in the terminal.
+The program should compile and there should be no "error" messages in the black terminal window below.
 5. To upload/run .ino files:
 	* In the application, click the "Upload" arrow icon (top left).
 This will run the program and display any program outputs to the "Serial Monitor" magnifying glass icon (top right).